Classification of Pass throughs/pass boxes

-Passthroughs can be classified based on several factors, including:
+Passthroughs can be classified based on several factors:

-- Size: Passthroughs come in various sizes to accommodate different items or equipment.
+- Size: Passthroughs can be in various sizes to accommodate different items or equipment.

-- Material: They are typically made from materials such as stainless steel or acrylic for durability and cleanliness.
+- Material: They are made from materials such as stainless steel 201/304 or power coated plate for durability and cleanliness.

-- Design: Passthroughs may feature single or double-door designs, and some may include interlocking mechanisms for added security during transfer.
+- Design: Passthroughs may feature single or double-door, and some may include interlocking systems for security during transfer.

-However,Passthroughs also can be classified based on various criteria including their operation mode (static or dynamic) and the technologies incorporated such as Good Manufacturing Practice (GMP) compliance , the air flow and Vaporized Hydrogen Peroxide (VHP) sterilization.
+However,Passthroughs also can be classified based on various criteria including their operation modes (static or dynamic) and the technologies such as Good Manufacturing Practice (GMP) compliance , the air flow and Vaporized Hydrogen Peroxide (VHP) sterilization.

 Static & Dynamic: